-The authentication prompt lets you choose how to verify your identity each time you log in.
+The Duo Prompt lets you choose how to verify your identity each time you log in.

-If you have more than one device enrolled you'll see a device selector.
+If you have more than one device enrolled, like a mobile phone and a hardware token, you'll see a device selector.

 Select the device you want to use and then choose your authentication method.